AudioKit/AudioKit/AudioKit/Core/README.md

 # AudioKit Core

-This directory is stores the platform-independent code of AudioKit.
+This directory stores the platform-independent code of AudioKit.

+## AudioKitCore
+C++ building-block classes developed by the AudioKit core group.
+All C++ code here lives in the *AudioKitCore* namespace.

 ## Devoloop